History of Botswana: 7th century through 14th century

 Neighbouring present-day Botswana during the 11th and 12th centuries were the people of Leopard's Kopje to the east.
 First established in Bambandyanalo, they became major figures in regional trade and moved to Mapungubwe by the late-11th century where they formed the Kingdom of Mapungubwe.
 They projected influence across the region through the 12th century.
 The peoples of the Okavango Delta and later the peoples of the Tsodilo Hills were forced to abandon their settlements during this time, which may have been because they were cut off from major trade routes.
 Only the Khoe people stayed in the area.
 Mapungubwe fell by the 13th century, and the Toutswe villages, cut off from trade, fell around the same time.
 The Mambo people lived around present-day Francistown and became influential around this time.
+The modern Tswana, Khalagari, and Sotho peoples began to form in Transvaal around the 12th century.
+The Khalagari migrated west to what is now southeastern Botswana.
+The Fokeng people also appeared to the west in the 12th century, and the Moloko people appeared by the 13th century.
+The original Tswana tribe, the Phofu dynasty, was created in Transvaal in the 13th century by Mogale.
+Over the following centuries, it split into several Tswana peoples, including the Hurutshe, Kwena, Ngwaketse, Ngwato, Tlharo, and Kgatla peoples.

-The Kingdom of Zimbabwe emerged and replaced Mapungubwe the regional power in the 13th century when the Gumanye people gained influence in the city of Great Zimbabwe, which was able to control trade more closely with its valuable land and resources and its closer proximity to the coast.
+The Kingdom of Zimbabwe emerged and replaced Mapungubwe as the regional power in the 13th century when the Gumanye people gained influence in the city of Great Zimbabwe, which was able to control trade more closely with its valuable land and resources and its closer proximity to the coast.
 Zimbabwe controlled many of the tribes that existed in what is now northeastern Botswana, and the gold trade became a driving factor in the region's economy.
 Zimbabwe was losing influence by the end of the 14th century, and it fell in the mid-15th century.
 Several other states developed after its fall.
-The Kingdom of Butua, formed by the Kalanga peoples, was established on the present-day Botswana–Zimbabwe border.
+The Kingdom of Butua, formed by the Kalanga peoples, took Zimbabwe's place on the present-day Botswana–Zimbabwe border.

+The Tswana and Pedi peoples followed the Khalagari people west around the late 14th century, and the Rolong people separated under the rule of Morolong.
+The chief Masilo is said to have ruled all of the western Tswana peoples at this time, until the Tlharo people separated from his domain.
+The area is then said to have been ruled by Malope at the end of the 15th century.